hashicorp-community/tf-helper/README.md

   -shcl-var 'my_list=["one", "two"]' \
   -hcl-var 'my_map={foo="bar", baz="qux"}'

-# Create all variables from a my.tfvars file, which does not need to exist in
+# Create all variables from a my.tfvars file only.
+The tfvars file does not
-# the workspace.
-Note that tfvars files can only set non-sensitive variables.
+# need to be associated with any Terraform config.
+Note that tfvars files can
+# only set non-sensitive variables.
 tfe pushvars -name org_name/workspace_name -var-file my.tfvars

 # Create any number of variables from my.tfvars, and overwrite one variable if